Supereg/secure-video-specification/README.md

 ### Recording requirements

-* The camera needs so support basic motion analysis
+* The camera needs so support basic motion detection
 * The camera needs to support encoding, buffering and transmitting of fragmented MP4 - Pretty similar to Section 3.3 [RFC 8216](https://tools.ietf.org/html/rfc8216#section-3.3) (HLS).
 The RFC refers to [ISO/IEC 14496-12 ISO base media file format](https://mpeg.chiariglione.org/standards/mpeg-4/iso-base-media-file-format/text-isoiec-14496-12-5th-edition).
 How exactly the data is transmitted can be read in the [HDS Packet Formats](#4-homekit-data-stream-packet-formats) section and the [Flow of events](#5-flow-of-events) section.
-* Supported video codecs are: h.264, h.265
+* Supported video codecs are: h.264, h.265 (possibly)
 * Supported audio codecs are: AAC-LC, AAC-ELD
 * Supported resolutions:
     * 640x480